Chordal graph: Minimal separators

-In any graph, a vertex separator is a set of vertices the removal of which leaves the remaining graph disconnected; a separator is minimal if it has no proper subset that is also a separator.
-According to a theorem of Dirac (1961), chordal graphs are graphs in which each minimal separator is a clique; Dirac used this characterization to prove that chordal graphs are perfect.
+In any graph, a vertex separator is a set of vertices the removal of which leaves the remaining graph disconnected.
+According to a theorem of Dirac (1961), chordal graphs are graphs in which each minimal separator is a clique.
+(Note that a minimal separator is not the same thing as a minimal separating subgraph.)
+Dirac used this characterization to prove that chordal graphs are perfect.

 The family of chordal graphs may be defined inductively as the graphs whose vertices can be divided into three nonempty subsets A, S, and B, such that $A \cup S$ and $S \cup B$ both form chordal induced subgraphs, S is a clique, and there are no edges from A to B. That is, they are the graphs that have a recursive decomposition by clique separators into smaller subgraphs.
 For this reason, chordal graphs have also sometimes been called decomposable graphs.

 Intersection graphs of subtrees

 An alternative characterization of chordal graphs, due to Gavril (1974), involves trees and their subtrees.

 From a collection of subtrees of a tree, one can define a subtree graph, which is an intersection graph that has one vertex per subtree and an edge connecting any two subtrees that overlap in one or more nodes of the tree.
 Gavril showed that the subtree graphs are exactly the chordal graphs.

 A representation of a chordal graph as an intersection of subtrees forms a tree decomposition of the graph, with treewidth equal to one less than the size of the largest clique in the graph; the tree decomposition of any graph G can be viewed in this way as a representation of G as a subgraph of a chordal graph.
 The tree decomposition of a graph is also the junction tree of the junction tree algorithm.